 Those hands-on opportunities make MSU a leader in the number of prestigious Goldwater Scholarships for undergraduate excellence in science and math.
 Read about MSU's most recent Goldwater Scholarship recipients.

 MSU is among the nation's top tier of research universities, as recognized by the Carnegie Foundation for the Advancement of Teaching.
-The Foundation recently ranked MSU as one of 108 research universities with "very high research activity."
+MSU is ranked by the Foundation as one of 108 research universities with "very high research activity."

 Faculty take advantage of the ability to conduct pioneering research in a unique learning environment.
-MSU's expenditures from sponsored research programs reached $112 million in fiscal year 2012 and are expected to keep growing.
+Montana State University closed out another strong year of research successes with significant work in energy, agriculture, health and biomedicine, and the environment leading the way.
+MSU's expenditures from competitive sponsored research programs reached $90.5 million in fiscal year 2014.
+Read about the MSU's 2014 research year.

 The Awards & Internal / MT Grants page provides information regarding in-house grants and awards.